CAPPDB/restinsp-22/ms1.md

 See the documentation on the endpoints at http://people.cs.uchicago.edu/~aelmore/class/30235/RestInsp.html to see what functionality you will need to implement.

-The code in server/ has many instances of `#TODO milestone 1` that represent various pieces of functionality that you need to implement to complete the milestone.
+The code in server/ has many instances of `#TODO MS1` that represent various pieces of functionality that you need to implement to complete the milestone.
 If the TODO is followed by a return or raise, you will need to replace the following line with the appropriate return value.
 These can be found in server.py (the main web/app service) and db.py (the data access object/layer that will interface with the DBMS).
 You can add new classes/files to help with abstracting functionality if you want.
 Remember to check these in!

 Please see the documentation on the API and schema at http://people.cs.uchicago.edu/~aelmore/class/30235/RestInsp.html